What are the responsibilities and job description for the Grants Manager position at Harris County?

 Most assignments will be performed in an office, meeting, or operations command center environment, but some field work may be required.
 May be required to work extended work hours during activation of disaster recovery operations for an unspecified length of time (varies based on the extent of the event).

-The physical demands described here are representative of those that must be met by an employee to perform the essential functions of this job successfully.
+The physical demands described here are representative of those required of an employee to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Employment may be contingent on passing a drug screen and meeting other standards.